realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Getting_Interviews_through_Networking.md

 Hi <name>,

 It was great to catch up with you today and hear about the incredible work you are doing at <company>, and I was excited to learn about our shared interest in <x>.
 Here is a link to the article I had mentioned on <topic> that I thought you might enjoy.

+Thanks again for sharing about the <role> opening with me and sharing my resume with the hiring manager!
+My resume is attached.
+Please let me know if you have any questions or need anything else from me.